Undergraduate Advising Frequently Asked Questions

 If you have filed a degree plan with your advisor and your transfer credit (if any) has been evaluated then all the tools that you need to select your classes are available online.

 A copy of the degree plan that you filed with your advisor is your worksheet for marking your progress and for planning future semesters.
-If you do not have a copy of your degree plan you may get a copy of the degree plan at the Academic Services Center.
+If you do not have a copy of your degree plan you may get a copy of the degree plan from your assigned advisor.

 The courses you have completed are reflected in your online UH account and you may update your copy of your degree plan to reflect the requirements you have satisfied.